qqwjq1981/data_science_practice/quizzes-en.md

 >* **False Positive**: A healthy individual tests positive for the disease, leading to unnecessary concern and potential further testing.
 >* **False Negative**: A person with the disease tests negative, delaying diagnosis and potentially hindering timely treatment.

 #### What are some common sampling techniques used to select a subset from a finite population?
-Please provide 3-5 examples.
+Please provide up to 5 examples.

 > Commonly used sampling techniques include:
 >  - Sampling with replacement.